htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   when it failed to reconnect to the Starter.
   :jira:`2289`

+- Fixed a bug where the *condor_shadow* would not write a job termination event to the job log for a completed job if the *condor_shadow* failed to reconnect to the *condor_starter* prior to completing cleanup.
+This would result in DAGMan workflows being stuck waiting forever for jobs to finish.
+  :jira:`2292`

 - Fixed a bug that caused **ssh-agent** processes to be leaked when using *grid* universe remote batch job submision over SSH.
   :jira:`2286`